AsimS468/Machine-Learning-AI/README.md

 # Machine-Learning-AI
-This is my first large scale Python project which will implement machine learning
+This is my first large scale Python project which will implement machine learning.